Hereditary Cancer Screening

 - Colorectal cancer with an abnormal MSI/IHC, or MSI associated histology

 The test is very simple and only takes a few minutes to complete.
-A sample of the patient's saliva or blood is obtained and sent to Myriad Genetic Laboratories for analysis.
-Test results are delivered to our physician within roughly three to four weeks.
+A sample of the patient’s blood is obtained and sent to the genetic testing lab for analysis.
+Test results are delivered to our physician within roughly two weeks.
 The patient will be asked to return to our office to discuss the results and next steps.

-There are three options for test results: Positive, Negative, or Variant.
+There are three possibilities for test results: Positive, Negative, or Variant.

 What are the risks associated with hereditary gene mutations?

 Harmful genetic mutations can increase a person’s chance of developing cancer.
-These inherited mutations are thought to play a role in about 5-10% of all cancers.
+These inherited mutations are thought to play a role in about 5-10 percent of all cancers.

-However, because each case depends on the person and their surroundings, not all patients that have inherited a genetic mutation that will develop cancer.
-Some people might not show effects of these mutations (incomplete penetrance) and for others, the severity of the symptoms may vary from person to person (varying in their expressivity).
+However, because each case depends on the person and their surroundings, not all patients that have inherited a genetic mutation will develop cancer.
+Some people might not show effects of these mutations, and for others the severity of the symptoms may vary.

-If a patient tests positive for a gene mutation, our physician will work with them to develop a unique preventive breast cancer screening plan.
+If a patient tests positive for a gene mutation associated with breast cancers, our physician will work with them to develop a unique preventive breast cancer screening plan.
 This may mean more frequent screening options, medications, preventative surgery, or starting annual or semi-annual breast cancer screenings as early as age 25.
 Test results may be used to inform family members who may also be at risk.
 For other cancers (i.e. colorectal, ovarian), referrals will be provided to ensure a comprehensive care plan according to the patient’s individual risk.

-Patients who have a high risk of hereditary cancer will benefit from getting the Myriad myRisk™ Hereditary Cancer Panel because they will be able to develop a better plan to examine, manage or prevent the development of various cancers.
+Patients who have a high risk of hereditary cancer will benefit from getting the hereditary cancer testing because they will be able to develop a better plan to examine, manage or prevent the development of various cancers.
 While most cancers are sporadic, if a mutation is present, preventive measures can be taken to reduce the likelihood of cancer developing.